securingdev/infosec_mentors_project/README.md

-# The InfoSec Mentors Project is RETIRED and is no longer being maintained.
+# The InfoSec Mentors Project is ARCHIVED and is no longer being maintained.
 Building a community for those that both seek out and provide mentorship in Information Security.
 The site was located at [infosecmentors.net](https://infosecmentors.net/).